alanceloth/PortfolioDS/README.md

 **Results:** In addition to plotting both pieces of information, a candlestick plot, commonly used by platforms that provide this type of data, was included.

+### Project 11 - Analyzing Gas Price Trends with SARIMA: Estimating Past and Future Prices (simulated internship program JPMorgan Chase & Co.)

+**Goal:** Analyze the data to estimate the purchase price of gas at any date in the past and extrapolate it for one year into the future.

+**Data source:** CSV provided by JPMorgan Chase & Co.

+**Description:** Learn how to create a chart that displays multiple pieces of information simultaneously.

+**Disclaimer:** I am not a financial advisor.
+Do not take anything in this code as financial advice, ever.
+Do your own research.
+Consult a professional investment advisor before making any investment decisions!

+**Results:** In addition to plotting both pieces of information, a candlestick plot, commonly used by platforms that provide this type of data, was included.